rupamwater/natural_language_processing/README.md

 1. Text Generation from the language style learned from existing poem and generated using |Sequence to sequence model
 2. Translation from French to English using Sequence to Sequence Model
-3. Translation from French to English using Sequence to Sequence model with Attenion
+3. Translation from French to English using Sequence to Sequence model with Attention

+### Model Components

+These models were build using keras library in tensorflow with the combination of Embedding layer, LSTM layer and dense layers.
+The description of respective models are as follows,

+1. Text Generation
+2. Translation
+3. Translation using attention model